gatzka/cjet/README.md

 options to cmake, e.g. `cmake -DCONFIG_MAX_WRITE_BUFFER_SIZE=51200 -D...
 <path/to/cjet-sources>`.

+Per default, cjet is always built with hardening compile switches like `-fpie`, `-fstack-protector` or `-D_FORTIFY_SOURCE=2`.
+This imposes a little runtime overhead.
+You can disable all hardening by calling cmake with `-DCONFIG_NO_HARDENING=1`.

 ## Howto run

 Just execute `cjet.bin` to run cjet in daemon mode.
 Run `cjet.bin -f` to